 Both sides have been engaging in talks at a technical level, with the Chinese Commerce Ministry spokesperson emphasizing the importance of showing sincerity and speeding up the consultation process.
 However, China remains opposed to the European Union’s anti-subsidy probe, which has been a point of contention in the negotiations.
 The investigation into subsidies for China’s electric vehicle production has been ongoing for over a year.

-The electric vehicle in China, which includes hybrid and battery-only cars, has experienced significant growth in recent years.
+The electric vehicle industry in China, which includes hybrid and battery-only cars, has experienced significant growth in recent years.
 Automakers like BYD have started exporting these vehicles to Europe and other global markets.
 The Chinese government has heavily invested in this sector, spending billions of dollars over the past decade to develop its electric car industry.

 The outcome of the tariff dispute with the European Union has significant implications for Chinese automakers and the new energy vehicle industry as a whole.
 If additional duties are imposed, it could impact the competitiveness of Chinese electric cars in the European market, potentially leading to a decline in exports.
 Finding a resolution that is acceptable to both parties is crucial for maintaining the growth and sustainability of China’s electric vehicle industry.

 The ongoing negotiations between China and the European Union regarding tariffs on imported Chinese electric cars will have far-reaching consequences for the new energy vehicle industry.
-Both sides must work towards finding a compromise that addresses the concerns raised while ensuring the continued growth and of the electric vehicle market.
+Both sides must work towards finding a compromise that addresses the concerns raised while ensuring the continued growth and success of the electric vehicle market.
 A mutually acceptable solution is essential to prevent any disruptions in trade and to uphold the strong economic relationship between China and the European Union.